Curriculum Entitlement and Priorities for Learning

 - Continuation of English and maths study (where appropriate progression to a level higher than that of their prior attainment).

 - Meaningful work experience where appropriate.
 This may be related to any vocational areas of the study programme, which develops employability skills and/or creates potential employment options for those who cannot do substantial vocational qualifications.
-It may also include other activities unrelated to qualifications that develop the skills, attitudes and confidence that support progression into adult life.
+It may also include other activities unrelated to qualifications that develop the skills, attitudes and confidence that support preparation for adulthood.

-In 2014-2015 we introduced a new programme for our more able as part of the red pathway sixth form provision.
+In 2017-2018 we introduced a new programme for our more able as part of the red pathway sixth form provision.
 This includes greater emphasis on employability and life skills.
-They access Hart Farm and our life skills bungalow.
-Students also have timetabled work placements.
+Students are educated offsite in the training room at the academy’s Catcote Metro.
+Our Stepping In programme consists of:

 Qualifications Pathways (KS4 and 5 Learners)

 The curriculum is enriched in various forms; these include enrichment activities which have been organised by subject leaders to enhance their curriculum.
-Evidence for these activities can be found within subject policy documents and within our school website.
+Evidence for these activities can be found within our school website, newsletters and portfolios such as SMSC.

 Additional Enrichment activities have included: